Codecademy/docs/content/java/concepts/strings/terms/getChars.md

 In the following example, `getChars()` converts a `string` into a new array.

-``cs
-using System;
-``

 string originalString = "Welcome to Texas"

-console.WriteLine.=(originalString.getChars(11, 15, newArray 0)); //prints Texas
+`console.WriteLine.=(originalString.getChars(11, 15, newArray 0))`; //prints Texas

 ## Codebyte Example

-In the following example, 'getChar()' converts an array into a new shorter array.
+In the following example, `getChar()` converts an array into a new shorter array.
 It then prints the new array in the consule.

 ``codebyte/csharp ``